-Hialeah Divorce Attorney
+Hialeah Divorce Lawyer & Family Law Attorney

 Hialeah is home to one of South Florida's largest Latin American expatriate communities, with substantial business owners and corporate professionals.
 Pazos Law Group represents Hialeah residents in divorce, child custody, and family law matters in English and Spanish.